 Statute of Limitations for Ohio Wrongful Death Claims

 Ohio sets a time restriction for filing a wrongful death claim in civil court.
 The personal representative of the decedent’s estate has two years from the date of death to file a lawsuit.
 If a claim is commenced after two years, it will generally be dismissed, leaving the surviving members with no right to seek financial recovery.
-That is why it is essential to begin the process as soon as possible by contacting a qualified wrongful death attorney.
+That is why it is essential to begin the process as soon as possible by contacting a qualified wrongful death lawyer.

 How a Cincinnati Wrongful Death Lawyer Can Help

 Wrongful death lawsuits can be complicated and emotionally charged.
 Having an experienced wrongful death lawyer on your side can make this challenging process less stressful and your case’s outcome more successful.
-Your attorney will begin by performing a detailed investigation into your loved one’s death, identifying the cause of death and all responsible parties.
+Your lawyer will begin by performing a detailed investigation into your loved one’s death, identifying the cause of death and all responsible parties.
 Then they will work with a team of medical and financial experts to accurately assess the damages in your wrongful death claim and negotiate skillfully to recover maximum compensation.
 If a fair settlement can’t be reached through negotiation, your lawyer will expertly represent your best interests in court.